AlexSchmalex97/AlexSchmalex97/README.md

 # 👋 Hi, I’m Alex!

-I’m an aspiring software engineer and content creator learning Python, HTML, and CSS with the goal of joining the Amazon SDE Remote Apprenticeship.
+Software engineer in training and content creator focused on Python, HTML, and CSS.
+Currently building my portfolio for the Amazon SDE Remote Apprenticeship.

 💡 My legal name is **Sasha Ramirez**, but I go by **Alex** both online and professionally.